Orbifold diagrams: Characterising the algebras arising from orbifold diagrams

 \section{Characterising the algebras arising from orbifold diagrams}

 In this section we combine the results of the previous sections to characterise the algebras $A(\OO)$ and $B(\OO)$.
-From now on, we assume that $\OO$ is a reduced orbifold diagram and that its cover ${\sym}_d(\OO)$ is a (reduced) Postnikov diagram.
+From now on, we assume that $\OO$ is a reduced orbifold diagram on a disk with $n_0$ marked points and that its cover ${\sym}_d(\OO)$ is a (reduced) Postnikov diagram on a disk with $n=n_0d$ marked points.
 By Proposition~\ref{prop:orbifold-is-quotient}, this is the case as soon as $d>2$.
-There are also examples of orbifold diagrams of order 2 where ${\sym}_2(\OO)$ is also a Postnikov diagram and the results in this section hold in this case.
+There are examples of orbifold diagrams of order 2 where ${\sym}_2(\OO)$ is also a Postnikov diagram and the results in this section hold in this case.

 Let $\mathcal P$ be a $d$-symmetric Postnikov diagram.
 Let $G$ be the cyclic group generated by clockwise rotation by $\frac{2\pi}{d}$.
 This group acts on both $A(\mathcal{P})$ and $B(\mathcal{P})$ by automorphisms in a natural way, and exactly this group and its action that we fix when we take skew group algebras.
 Before restricting to the Grassmannian setting, we present a general result.